Hannah's Bali Mental Health Placement

 I will take the skills and knowledge I have gained in the UK to do as much as I can in Bali.
 I recognise that it will be challenging due to cultural and language barriers but it will be a great chance to really think about how to provide the best services for people in need.
 To help with the language side of things, I will be learning some Balinese before I go!

 Okay so the cost.
-The trip is going to cost about £1600.
+The program fee is about £1350.
 This includes homestay, two meals a day, training and activities.
 This doesn't cover my travel or insurance.
 I am going to pay as much of it as I can by means of my part-time job.
 However, it would also be incredible to have some voluntary donations.
 This is my fundraising page.
-I will also hopefully be organising a bake sale and/or ceilidh to raise some money.
+I will also hopefully be organising a craft sale and/or ceilidh to raise some money.

 I hope that my trip will help me gain entry to a postgraduate degree in autism research or special needs education, and I hope it will help me land a secure job in this area of work.